 What is pink eye, and how do I know if I have it?

 Pink eye (conjunctivitis) is an infection of the eye caused by an adenovirus.
 It typically begins in one eye becoming matted and turning red in the morning, followed in a couple of days with the other eye becoming infected.
 During an eye exam we may also observe other inflammatory reactions including follicles in the conjunctiva or white dots on the cornea.

 A person with pink eye-like symptoms should undergo an eye exam and not attempt to treat themselves.
 Although the infection usually runs its course an eye physician may place a patient on antibiotics or steroids to help with healing.
 We also want to rule out a bacterial infection as the cause.

 What is strabismus, and what causes it?

 Strabismus is a condition in which one eye turns in, out, up or down differently from the other eye.
-It can be caused by a number of things: for example if it occurs early in life it may be that the child’s eyes have different vision prescriptions and the dominant eye is overriding the other eye to focus.
+It can be caused by a number of things: for example, if it occurs early in life it may be that the child’s eyes have different vision prescriptions and the dominant eye is overriding the other eye in order to focus.
 In older patients strabismus may result from strokes in the blood vessels of the eye that cause certain eye muscles to no longer work properly.
 It can also be related to high blood pressure or diabetes in which the nerves related to specific muscles become compromised.
 The affected eye can no longer function properly and thus no longer turn in tandem with the other eye.

 With any case of strabismus, it’s important to undergo an eye exam with an ophthalmologist to determine the exact cause.
 This will help guide the physician to determine the best treatment approach.